M305-g/END-TO-END-HOSPITAL-OPERATIONS-AND-REVENUE-ANALYSIS-/README.md

 **Recommendations**

-**Operational**

-Rebalance capacity: Pilot moving some specialty clinics or additional appointment slots to Eastside/Westside to test demand elasticity.

-Decentralize high‑volume services: Where clinically safe, offer follow‑ups, routine diagnostics, or nurse‑led clinics at smaller branches.

-Referral management: Work with referring providers to distribute referrals across branches based on capacity and patient convenience.

-**Staffing & scheduling**

-Redistribute rostering: Rotate senior clinicians across branches to even out experience and reduce single‑branch dependency.

-Use telemedicine: Offer virtual consults from Central specialists to patients at smaller branches to reduce travel and central congestion.
+Improve service capacity and patient access by redistributing selected specialty clinics and additional appointment slots to Eastside and Westside branches based on demand patterns.
+Expand decentralized healthcare services by providing suitable follow-up visits, routine diagnostics, and nurse-led clinics at smaller branches where clinically appropriate.

+Strengthen referral management by directing patients to facilities with available capacity while considering patient convenience.
+Optimize workforce distribution by rotating experienced clinicians across branches and using telemedicine to connect specialists from Central facilities with patients at smaller branches, reducing travel burden and congestion at high-demand locations.

 **Strategic Recommendation**

-**Human Resources Department**
+**Human Resources**

-Assess staffing requirements in Pediatrics and Dermatology.
+Assess staffing requirements in high-demand specialties, particularly Pediatrics and Dermatology, and monitor physician workload distribution to ensure balanced staffing and efficient service delivery.

-Monitor physician workload distribution.

-**Operations Department**

-Improve appointment scheduling processes.

-Reduce no-show and cancellation rates.

-Monitor service capacity in high-demand specialties.

-**Finance Department**

-Improve payment collection processes.

-Monitor pending and failed payments.
+**Operations**
+Optimize appointment scheduling processes, reduce no-show and cancellation rates, and continuously monitor service capacity in high-demand departments to improve patient flow and reduce waiting times.

+**Finance**
+Strengthen payment collection processes by monitoring pending and failed payments, identifying causes of payment delays, and improving revenue cycle efficiency.

 **Hospital Management**

-Prioritize resource allocation to high-demand and high-revenue services.
+Prioritize resource allocation toward high-demand and high-revenue services while using key performance indicators (KPIs) to monitor operational efficiency, financial performance, and overall service quality.

-Monitor operational and financial performance using KPIs.

 **Conclusion**